s-elsheikh/NeuroDrAIn/README.md

 We previously developed a CNN-based model for segmenting ICH and drain structures [Accuracy of automated segmentation and volumetry of acute intracerebral hemorrhage following minimally invasive surgery using a patch‑based convolutional neural network in a small dataset](https://rdcu.be/dyUGM) ([segment_ich](https://github.com/s-elsheikh/segment_ich/)).

 We describe a MATLAB script, that quantifies the coverage profile of ICH and drain segmentations.
-As well as a machine learning algorithm then uses this coverage profile to classify the tip position as "correct" or "incorrect." (in review).
+As well as a machine learning algorithm then uses this coverage profile to classify the tip position as "correct" or "incorrect." (under review).

 This repository includes all necessary files from the [segment_ich](https://github.com/s-elsheikh/segment_ich/) repository to run the complete pipeline.